Information for Students and Staff (last updated June 2020)

 I don’t know how to contact my lecturer?

 Please email Student.Support@nrc.ac.uk stating the name of your lecturer and the course you are enrolled on and we will tell you how to contact your lecturer.
+Please do not email your lecturer to ask about predicted grades we are unable to provide this information.

 Can I study online?